 We will be actively interviewing as applications come in.

-Location: Main place of work will be: Fairfield House, 10 Altyre Road, East Croydon (and other locations that may be used in the future)
+Location: Main place of work will be Fairfield House, 10 Altyre Road, East Croydon.
+Some of the team will be based at Croydon Health and Wellbeing Space at the Whitgift Centre, Croydon (and other locations that may be used in the future) and the Outreach Worker will be predominantly working from the Community Hubs around the Borough.

 Mind in Croydon is an equal opportunities employer.
 No job applicant or employee will be discriminated against on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation.